Strategic SIEM Solutions for Sustainable Cybersecurity Excellence

 🔍 Implementation Strategies and Best Practices:

-• API-based integration for seamless incorporation into existing SIEM architectures
+API-based integration for smooth incorporation into existing SIEM architectures

-• Cloud-native ML services for scalable and cost-efficient analytics
+Cloud-based ML services for flexible and cost-efficient analytics

 🎛 ️ Governance and Ethical AI Considerations: